Male Pattern Hair Loss: Can Finasteride Help?

 Finasteride is a prescription-only oral medication and the leading treatment for male pattern baldness in the UK and worldwide.
 Sold under the brand name Propecia, the 1mg daily tablet works by inhibiting the enzyme (5-alpha reductase type II) responsible for converting testosterone into DHT — reducing scalp DHT levels by up to 70% and halting the follicle miniaturisation process.

 It has MHRA approval in the UK and FDA approval in the US specifically for the treatment of androgenetic alopecia in men.
 It has been in clinical use for over 25 years, giving it one of the most comprehensive long-term safety profiles of any hair loss treatment.
-When you buy finasteride online UK, Access Doctor’s consultation is reviewed by GPhC-registered pharmacist independent prescribers.

-The Clinical Evidence: Does Finasteride Work for Male Pattern Hair Loss?
+The Clinical Evidence: Does Finasteride Work?

 The short answer is yes — and the evidence is robust.
-Pivotal clinical trials published in the Journal of the American Academy of Dermatology followed men with male pattern hair loss for five years:
+Pivotal clinical trials published in the Journal of the American Academy of Dermatology followed men with male pattern hair loss for five years.

 - Hair counts were significantly higher than baseline after 2 years in the treatment group